a-bird-of-paradise/APM/chapter-19/README.md

 ![img](19.1/conv_plot.png)

 So get better performance in many instances by throwing away uselessly redundant predictors.
 But some models are able to use the slightly different predictors meaningfully.

+Note that for some models I flattened the factor into dummy vars and for other models I did not. so not quite apples to apples. deal with it.